bojakowsky/MFC-App/README.md

 # MFC-App
-So it's only the part of the program I've created, due copyrights I'm not authorized to show more.
 It was created for my friend's needs using MFC, and OpenCV, realizing depth map algorithm, one of algorithm steps is shown in the .png'ies.

+I found sources, so I public it here finally.